prowe12/rundisort/README.md

 5) If the output file is not named disort_driver_py.so, but rather something similar but with additional characters, rename to disort_driver_py.so.

-6) Open Spyder from the terminal.
-Try out the code in Python using “sample_run.py” in the sampleRun folder.
+6) Try out the code in Python by running “sample_run.py” from the sampleRun folder.
 If the code runs successfully, variables will be created and printed to the workspace.
-Compare this to the text in “disort_out_sample_run.txt.”
+Compare the output to the results given in the file “disort_out_sample_run.txt.”

 ## Authors
   - **Penny Rowe** https://github.com/prowe12